tensorflow/community/rfcs/20200113-tf-data-service.md

 The above scheme relies on the filesystem's create_file() and list() operations being strongly consistent .
 Users may opt to use a filesystem that doesn't support strong consistency, but they do so at the risk of two concurrently running masters thinking they are leader.
-Common filesystems such as Posix, HDFS, and GCS support such strong consistency.
+Common filesystems such as POSIX, HDFS, and GCS support such strong consistency, but S3 does not.

 #### Caveats